oHTGo/F-BauCua/README.md

 This is an image from Firebase Analytics of the web in production.
 ![](./.github/images/firebase-analytics.png)

-This is a live stream image at the university
+This is a live stream image at the university.
 ![](./.github/images/live-stream.jpg)

 ## Tech Stack